hrabadabar/Checkio-quests/README.md

 # Checkio solutions
-My attempt on some of the coding challenges on Checkio https://checkio.org/
+My attempt at some of the coding challenges on Checkio https://checkio.org/